Taken from "Keeping Children Safe in Education" DfE, September 2016

 The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:

 - CONTENT: being exposed to illegal, inappropriate or harmful material;

 - CONTACT; being subjected to harmful online interaction with other users; and

 - CONDUCT: personal online behaviour that increases the likelihood of, or causes, harm.

-Our E-Safety Policy, Acceptable Use Policy KS1 and KS2 together with our Social Media Policy and Acceptable Use Agreement for parents and carers can be found here.
+Our Online Safety Policy, Acceptable Use Agreement KS1 and KS2 together with our Social Media Policy and Acceptable Use Agreement for Parents and Carers can be found here.
 Also guidance for parents on Social Media.
 Copies of our Staff Guidance on the Safer Use of the Internet and Acceptable Use Policy for Staff are available in the school office.

 The curriculum we follow is from www.swgfl.org.uk/digitalliteracy

 Resources from the Internet Safety talk in March 2018: